 Smoke & Mirror (right): Montelobos Mezcal, blackberries, pineapple, lime, pumpkin syrup

 Apotheek is Dutch for apothecary.
 This translation is evident in the concept of the decor and the menu.
-When you walk into the bar, the full menu is displayed on the wall (above).
+(This playful connection to pharmacies freaked out the local health officials a bit, hence the change in name to the bar.)
+When you walk into the bar, the full menu is displayed on the wall.
 The menu also offers the “Doctors Orders” and the “Intravenous Therapy”.
 Both allow you to choose your spirit(s) and whether you’d like your remedy to be sweet, sour, bitter, or perfectly balanced.
 The difference between the two, in case you wondered, is the range of spirits.
 The IV option allows for premium liquor to be used.
 They also refer to their cocktails as “remedies” to go along with their theme.

 When You Visit this Bar in Aruba